What to See in Borghese Gallery: 8 Things You Don’t Want to Miss

 The Borghese Gallery houses an impressive collection of Baroque, Renaissance, and Roman art.
-The gallery houses paintings, sculptures and mosaics by world-famous artists such as Bernini, Caravaggio, and Raphael.
+The Galleria Borghese houses paintings, sculptures such as Apollo and Daphne.
+There you can see the famous David with the Head of Goliath painting.
+Also, you can see astonishing mosaics by world-famous artists such as Bernini, Caravaggio, and Raphael.

-The Gallery is open from 9am to 7pm everyday apart from Mondays.
+The Galleria Borghese is open from 9am to 7pm everyday apart from Mondays.
 Unfortunately it is closed all day on Mondays.

 2. Zoo Bioparco